smonsalvemej2019/machine_learning_notes/Notes.md

     - Strength: Easy to understand and implement fairly accurate.
 Good to use before moving to a more complex solution.

     -Weakness: It can be computational expensive if the dataset is large.
 Can get really slow.

+## Review

+- What does all supervised learning has in common?

+    - labeled data

+- Linear regression vs logistic regression

+    - linear regression can produce any advritary number. logistic regression uses squashing functions, generally produces values between 0 and 1; It also gives a level of             confidence.

+- What can we learn from random forests?
+    - Rand trees can show that some features are more important for your model than you thought.
+    - A collection of weak clasifiers can perform better than a single strong clasifier.

+- How does libraries help write reusable code?
+    -  Do not reinvent the wheel!
+The code is also very standarized. it also simplifes the process of writing models.